Mentor Me Cavanagh Recreation Center

 Petaluma, CA 94952

-Originally opened on September 11, 1958 as the Jack Cavanagh Recreation Center, home of the Petaluma Boys’ Club.
+This beloved community center originally opened on September 11, 1958 as the Jack Cavanagh Recreation Center and was the home of the Petaluma Boys’ Club.

 Ed O’Neill was the Club’s first Executive Director.
 August Lepori was named the first Board President.
 Robert E. Acorn held the office of Second Vice-President and Dolph B. Hill, Jr. was the original Secretary-Treasurer.